 The Opportunity

-On the anniversary of the devastating attack, a heartfelt ceremony of unity and remembrance will take place at the Western Wall.
-A unique Torah scroll, written over the past year in memory of those murdered in the massacre and those who fell in the subsequent war, will be placed in the Holy Ark.
-This initiative, led by Haim Taib, President and Founder of the Menomadin Foundation, in collaboration with Rabbi Shmuel Rabinowitz Shlita, Rabbi of the Western Wall and Holy Places, will culminate in the scroll being presented to the Western Wall Heritage Foundation.
+On October 7, 2024, the anniversary of the devastating attack, a heartfelt ceremony of unity and remembrance was held at the Western Wall during the Selichot prayers.
+In the ceremony, a unique Torah scroll, written over the past year in memory of those murdered in the massacre and those who fell in the subsequent war, was placed in the Holy Ark.
 The letters of the Torah scroll were inscribed by bereaved families, wounded IDF soldiers, families of hostages, released captives, and families of victims, during a powerful and meaningful journey across Israel and abroad.
-This sacred scroll was written at the sites of the massacre, including the Nova Festival grounds in Re’im and the communities surrounding Gaza, such as Ofakim, Netivot, and Sderot.
+This sacred scroll, an initiative led by Haim Taib, President and Founder of the Menomadin Foundation, in collaboration with Rabbi Shmuel Rabinowitz Shlita, Rabbi of the Western Wall and Holy Places, was written at the sites of the massacre, including the Nova Festival grounds in Re’im and the communities surrounding Gaza, such as Ofakim, Netivot, and Sderot.
 It also traveled to Poland, to the Jewish synagogue in Krakow, and participated in the March of the Living at the Auschwitz death camp, as part of a special delegation of Holocaust survivors and survivors of the October 7 events.
-The journey of the Torah scroll culminates at the Western Wall in Jerusalem on October 7, 2024, symbolizing the resilience and rebirth of the Jewish people in their historic homeland.
+The journey of the Torah scroll concluded at the Western Wall in Jerusalem on October 7, 2024, symbolizing the resilience and rebirth of the Jewish people in their historic homeland.

 The Torah scroll carries with it the profound pain of the Jewish people in the wake of the tragedy that has struck Israeli society.
 It symbolizes the urgent need for unity between Jewish communities in Israel and the Diaspora, and for a resolute stand against evil.
 Above all, this unique Torah embodies the hope that from destruction and sorrow will emerge growth, renewal, and a flourishing future.